 The dictionary holds three entries.
 The lookup catalog[101] returns the Product whose key is 101 without scanning the other entries.
 The number 101 is hashed, the hash points to a bucket, and the runtime reads the product from that bucket.

 The type parameters are the key type and the value type.
-The key is what you look up by.
+The key is what the lookup uses.
 The value is what gets returned.
-They can be any types you like, but the key type's choice has consequences (equality, hashing) that the rest of this lesson works through.
+They can be any types, but the key type's choice has consequences (equality, hashing) that the rest of this lesson works through.

 There are several ways to build a dictionary, and each has a real use case.